nikbearbrown/quantum-mechanics-with-llms/chapters/13-capstone-quantum-mechanics-in-research.md

 serves as a peer tutorial for a student who has only completed Chapter 12.
 Include: one cold-open paragraph, three interactive mini-demos, three exercises with answers in a collapsible section.
-This is TIKTOC final-project option C made interactive.

 Update PROJECT.md to mark Chapter 13 as complete.
 Note that this deliverable is the book's capstone — the simulation set is now done,